 soiled, non-recyclable papers such as paper towels, napkins, take-out delivery pizza boxes and egg cartons

-certified compostable products such as compostable food ware and bags labeled with a Biodegradable Products Institute (BPI) logo or the Cedar Grove Composting logo
+certified compostable products such as compostable food ware and bags labeled with a Biodegradable Products Institute (BPI) logo

 Why are organics important?